-We found that, among members meeting NF LOC with high LOC scores (>15 points), the LOC scores for those in the home setting were stable over the years they were in the program, whereas the LOC scores for those in the nursing home or CCFFH deteriorated over the years they stayed in the program (see Figure V.1C.3).
-The difference in functional decline over time by setting is illustrated below in Figure V.1C.3.
-Over time, functional decline for members in nursing facilities and foster homes increases steadily, while members in home settings experience functional decline at a much slower rate.
+We found that, among members meeting NF LOC with high LOC scores (>15 points), the LOC scores for those in the home setting were stable over the years they were in the program, whereas the LOC scores for those in the nursing home or community foster homes deteriorated over the years they stayed in the program (see Figure V.1C.3).

 Figure V.1C.3.
-Average LOC score by years in program and setting adjusted for age and sex
+Average LOC Score by Years in Program and Setting Adjusted for Age and Sex

-Both home and foster home settings are considered community-based (HCBS settings).
-However, the functional decline outcomes in CCFH were similar to nursing homes, while home settings resulted in substantially reduced functional decline over time.
+Both home and community foster home settings are considered community-based (HCBS settings).
+However, the functional decline outcomes in community foster homes were similar to nursing homes, while home settings resulted in substantially reduced functional decline over time.
 These trends in functional decline by setting did not differ by age group.
-For all older adults (i.e., 65-74, 75-84, and 85+) home settings were associated with less functional decline over time than nursing facilities or CCFHs.
+For all older adults (i.e., 65-74, 75-84, and 85+) home settings were associated with less functional decline over time than nursing facilities or community foster homes.
 The trend persisted when we explored subgroup differences by primary or secondary diagnosis of dementia or mental illness.
-That is, members with these primary diagnoses living in nursing facilities or CCFFH deteriorated faster compared to those staying at home, and they were also less likely to be in homes settings.
+That is, members with these primary diagnoses living in nursing facilities or community foster homes deteriorated faster compared to those staying at home, and they were also less likely to be in homes settings.
 This suggests that there may be unique supports or protective factors within home settings that slow functional decline that are not reflected equally in a HCBS settings.